BBC Radio Somerset: BBC Somerset (2007–2020)

 In 2007, the station relaunched as BBC Somerset, with the launch of the BBC Somerset bus in May.
 On 3 December of that year, the station was given BBC Radio Bristol's former frequency of 95.5 FM, and broadcasts to the whole county of Somerset (including the unitary districts of North Somerset and Bath and North East Somerset) and beyond.
 Listeners from as far afield as Finland have reported hearing the station clearly.
 BBC Somerset sometimes uses its AM frequency for cricket commentary while regular programming continues on FM.
 BBC Somerset began broadcasting on DAB in September 2014.

 BBC Somerset was for many years an 'opt-out' from BBC Radio Bristol, but in May 2012, the BBC established it as a station in its own right.
 The BBC's Annual Report and Accounts for 2005/2006 stated: "The BBC is committed to extending its network of local radio stations to a limited number of under served areas, and BBC management is carrying out preparatory work for new stations in Somerset, Dorset and Cheshire".

 On 6 October 2011, the BBC announced that it intended to close BBC Somerset's 1566 MW frequency as part of its Delivering Quality First (DQF) programme of cutbacks.
 No decision on the timing of the medium wave switch-off has yet been made.

 In November 2017, BBC Somerset moved from the Park Street premises to a new building on the edge of Taunton in Blackbrook.

-The current editor of BBC Radio Somerset is Dean Poolman, with Andrew Enever as news editor.